Free Federal Resume Templates (+ Writing Tips)

 Law enforcement or military background

 This federal resume template has a strong design without being too loud.
-It is ideal for applicants with a law enforcement or military background. , Remember to showcase your safety compliance, counter-surveillance skills and knowledge and use of firearms.
+It is ideal for applicants with a law enforcement or military background, it’ll showcase your safety your safety compliance, counter-surveillance skills and knowledge and use of firearms.

 Education or teaching background